bernie-skipole/indipyclient/docs/source/usage/propertymembers.rst

                 for membername, value in vector.items():
                     print(f"    Member : {membername} Value : {value}")

+        # request a shutdown
         client.shutdown()

-        while not client.stopped:
-            # wait for the client to properly stop
+        # wait for the shutdown
-            await asyncio.sleep(1)
+        await client_task

     asyncio.run( main() )

 For the thermostat server example this outputs::